department-of-veterans-affairs/va.gov-team/teams/vsa/teams/disability-experience/team-meetings/VBA-syncs.md

    * How private medical facilities are notified
    * How requests to limit consent are handled
    * How is it done today when using the paper form that allows them to enter more than, but not submit them separately?
+   * 4142 vs. 4142a - the 4142 is the specific consent and is individually provided to each provider. the VA leverages a contractor to solicit that info, and they're apt to only disclose specifics to the vendor.
+The 4142a is a valid process for VBA, where there's multiple providers on one form.
 2. How is overflow content being handled?
 For 0781, we're trying to decide if we should limit fields to paper form, or put them on overflow. (ex. there's 6 spaces for events. should we allow for more and put extras on overflow, or limit to 6 entries?) ![Screenshot 2024-09-26 at 9 08 27 AM](https://github.com/user-attachments/assets/53a01405-f316-4c65-baf4-680b991b6a19)
+   * don't think overflow would affect that
+   * the "additional remarks" is the catch all for extra stuff that overflows
+   * "i don't think limiting would be needed" - kevin
+   * "they can attach additional pages too, or veteran will submit 4138 where they will continue the info one. remarks space is pretty big enough already though" -kevin

-3. Jina: does VBA have a new file type for display in VBMS for the new form?
+4. Jina: does VBA have a new file type for display in VBMS for the new form?
 (0781)
+   * SF - david put the new name in a slack message a week or two ago and it is different. more closely matches title of new name of the form

-4. An update on 25% Toxic Exposure release is forthcoming.
+6. An update on 25% Toxic Exposure release is forthcoming.
 Here's a brief recap on the current existing silent failures: The four failed submissions from July were remediated this morning by Sam on Team 2.
 The 'xx' date submissions are still awaiting front-end and backend-fixes before they can be remediated.
 Tommasina will remediate the 14 duplicate submissions today (might need support on Sharepoint access if Emily isn't able to add her), and she is still investigating the 2 other missing 'icn' submissions.

 ## 9/17/24 Biweekly VBA-DBEX Check-in